 "Special Purpose" lots shall be those lots, wherever their location, which are open to parking by those without campus parking permits; e.g. the Golf Course parking lot, the Intramural Fields parking lot.

 "Visitor" lot is located southeast of the Havener Center and is reserved for campus visitors.
 Employees, students, and members of their families, (including those who hold parking permits or registration decals) shall not park in the visitor lot unless they park at the parking meters and activate them with coins, credit card, or via mobile application.
 Any campus visitor receiving a traffic violation is encouraged to return it to the Missouri S&T Police Department for cancellation.

 Parking permits shall be required for all parking on the Missouri S&T Campus except for metered spaces and specifically designated lots or areas of lots as described in paragraph .0804.05 and .0804.06.
-Parking permits shall be permanently affixed to the rear bumper or the outside lower corner of the rear window on the driver's side.
+Parking permits shall be hung from the rearview mirror of the vehicle.
 In the case of a motorcycle, the permit shall be affixed to the rear fender.
 A permit is valid ONLY when placed at, and visible from, one of the described locations on the vehicle.
 The OGS decal shall be recognized as a valid parking permit for the designated PRIORITY parking lot selected for those members of OGS who have paid the appropriate parking fees for the year in question and have notified the Committee of their desire to use this provision.